INTD-133 British Theatre

 MGMT-404 Business and Social Responsibility

 Examines the concepts and applications of ethical and moral behavior that affect business decision-making and result in socially responsible policies and actions.
 Uses actual cases and issues to demonstrate the need for social responsibility as an integral part of business strategies and implementation.
-Prerequisites: senior standing and completion of all 300-level business requirements or permission of instructor.
+Prerequisites: senior standing and completion of all 300-level business requirements or instructor's permission.

 MGMT-433 New Venture Start-Up & Financing

 This course deals with the strategic and operational issues of structuring the start-up of different types of new ventures.
-Beyond personal qualities, preparing viable business plan is vital for success in establishing new business ventures.
-Student teams will practically learn how to prepare a viable and appealing business plans for the type of venture they would like to start.
+Beyond personal qualities, preparing viable business plans is vital for success in establishing new business ventures.
+Student teams will practically learn how to prepare a viable and appealing business plan for the type of venture they would like to start.
 They will learn the step-by-step processes of business plan preparation.
 The course will also cover the Hows and Whys of different options of financing for new ventures.
 At the end of the semester, students will attempt to secure financing from banks and other financing institutional capacities.
-Prerequisite: ACCT-200, MGMT-280, MGMT-330, or permission of the instructor.

 MGMT-434 Entrepreneurial Experience

 Student teams will create, manage, and run an organization.
 They must appoint a management team, delegate jobs, hire personnel, and manage finances in order to run the business.
-Students will also study several cases that demonstrate different aspects of the entrepreneurial company.
-Prerequisites: MGMT-433 or permission of instructor.
+Students also study several cases that demonstrate different aspects of the entrepreneurial company.

 MGMT-435 Entrepreneurial Venture Strategy